 Designed by the celebrated Edwardian architect Sir Edwin Lutyens as a ‘dignified holiday home’, Greywalls was built in 1901 and still retains the charm and character for which it is renowned.
-As well as the elegant drawing rooms and delightful dining areas, the house has 23 en suite bedrooms including “Golfers’ Rooms” with terraces overlooking the links.
+As well as the elegant drawing rooms and delightful dining areas, the house has 23 en suite bedrooms, including “Golfers’ Rooms” with terraces overlooking the links.

 Start the day with a Scottish breakfast.
 Try the hotel specialty of whiskey, brown sugar, and cream porridge.
-In the evenings, there are cozy fires in the paneled library and drawing room and for fine dining, this hotel hosts the first Chez Roux Restaurant in Scotland which offers classics using Scottish ingredients.
+In the evenings, there are cozy fires in the paneled library and drawing room, and for fine dining, this hotel hosts the first Chez Roux Restaurant in Scotland, which offers classics using Scottish ingredients.

-Outside, the delightful walled gardens are attributed to Gertrude Jekyll and contain a grass tennis court, croquet lawn and putting green as well as borders filled with herbaceous plants.
+Outside, the delightful walled gardens are attributed to Gertrude Jekyll and contain a grass tennis court, croquet lawn, and putting green as well as borders filled with herbaceous plants.
 Locally, you can discover 10 golf courses, clay pigeon shooting, and bicycles can be arranged.
-If the sun shines, or why not indulge in a delicious afternoon tea in the private summer house.
+If the sun shines, why not indulge in a delicious afternoon tea in the private summer house.

 2. The Airds

 As far as beautiful locations go, few can rival that of The Airds, a luxury country house hotel set in a converted ferry inn on the West Coast of Scotland.
-This part of the world is without a doubt one of the most picturesque travel destinations in Scotland, and The Airds provides the perfect base from which to explore it.
+This part of the world is undoubtedly one of the most picturesque travel destinations in Scotland, and The Airds provides the perfect base from which to explore it.
 Located in Argyll in the Scottish Highlands, about 160 km from Glasgow Airport, the dramatic scenery of the local area is second to none.

 While there is no onsite spa, guests can enjoy a full range of treatments, including massages and aromatherapy, in their rooms.
-Croquet and a putting green can be found in the hotel grounds, but the biggest draw here as far as activities are concerned is the spectacular scenery.
+Croquet and putting green can be found in the hotel grounds, but the biggest draw here as far as activities are concerned is the spectacular scenery.
 Walking and cycling are very popular, as are boat trips and scuba diving.
 Children will love the nearby Scottish Seal Sanctuary and the Jacobite steam train, which passes through scenery made famous by its use in the Harry Potter films.

 3. Cringletie House